 The Group seeks to maintain strict control over its outstanding receivables and overdue balances are reviewed regularly by senior management.
 In view of the aforementioned and the fact that the Group's trade debtors relate to a large number of diversified customers, there is no significant concentration of credit risk.
-The Group does not hold any collateral or other credit enhancements over these balances.
+The Group holds collateral or other credit enhancements over certain of these balances.